MKand/movie-guru/README.md

 ```sh
 ./deploy/deploy.sh --backend genkit-go # or --backend langchain or --backend genkit-js (WIP)
 ```
-Once deployed, the db will be up, but cloud Run will fail as it doesn't have the necessary tables.
+**NOTE**: Once deployed, the db will be up, but cloud Run will fail as it doesn't have the necessary tables.
 You can deploy the necessary tables and restart cloudrun.
 We will split these steps into two seperate steps in the future to prevent this.

-# Create the SQL tables.
+# Create and populate the database

+## Create tables
 Connect to the sql db through the cloud sql studio (the db is running on a private IP and hence cannot be reached directly without the use of cloudsql proxy).
 The [CloudSQL studio](https://cloud.google.com/sql/docs/mysql/manage-data-using-studio) is the is the easiest way to connect to it.
 Another option while testing locally is to set [Authorized Networks](https://cloud.google.com/sql/docs/mysql/authorize-networks) and allow list the IP address of the machine you are working on.